nikolaieniware/Read-the-docs-test/sphinx/source/Juju.rst

 2.1.
 Package installation
 ---------------------------

-We’re going to start by installing the Juju client on a machine running Ubuntu 16.04 LTS (Xenial) with network access to the MAAS deployment.
+We’re going to start by installing the Juju client on a machine create in ESXI 6.5 with 4 GiB, 2 CPU's, and 40 GB Storage running Ubuntu 18.04 LTS (Bionic Beaver) with network access to the MAAS deployment.
 For other installation options, see `Getting started with Juju <https://docs.jujucharms.com/2.4/en/getting-started>`_.
-To install Juju, enter the following in the terminal:
+* When you install the OS do not forget to install Open SSH To install Juju, enter the following in the terminal:

 .. code::